-Seven Principles of Software Testing Or Software Engineering
+Seven Principles of Software Testing

 Principles of Software Testing

-This is why I like to think of them as principles – every situation is different from the last, and there can be no truly hard and fast rules.
-The following are the seven principles of software testing:
+This is why I think of them as principles: every situation differs from the last, and there can be no truly hard and fast rules.

 Testing Shows Presence of Defects

-Exhaustive Testing is not Possible
+Exhaustive Testing is not possible.

 Before starting the second software testing principle, which is regarding exhaustive testing, it is not possible. we have to learn or know: